North Andes plate: Tectonics

 The accreted terranes of the North Andes plate represent a complex geologic history.
 There have been two instances of intra-oceanic arcs colliding with the continent.
-The first of these events, which took place ~90-65Ma, involved the subduction of an intra-oceanic arc beneath the South American/North Andes plate.
-This subduction led to margin-parallel strike slip motion and shortening across the entire region.
-The second major collision occurred approximately 12Ma, during the Miocene.
-This event involved closing a ~1200 km-wide middle Eocene seaway and docking the Panama arc with South America.
+The first of these events, which took place ~90–65 Ma, involved the subduction of an intra-oceanic arc beneath the South American/North Andes plate.
+This subduction led to margin-parallel strike-slip motion and shortening across the entire region.
+The second major collision occurred approximately 12 Ma, during the Miocene.
+This event involved closing a ~1200-km-wide middle-Eocene seaway and docking the Panama arc with South America.
 This second collision event also accelerated strike-slip faulting along the North Andes margin.
 Reconstruction studies of the area illustrate the complex dynamics of the tectonically active North Andes plate margin.